Ivan-Shaml/EncryptedChatApp/Tests/README.md

  (3) user3@abv.bg

  (4) Exit script

 Enter option: _
 ```

 ### Requirements
 *  Selenium
 *  Chrome Driver in the same directory as the script
+*  The same User credentials and Public Keys associated accordingly with them as from above